Advisory Board & Thematic Committees

 Our responsibility to prepare financial statements includes maintaining the integrity and objectivity of financial records, protection of association assets, and compliance with funder restrictions and instructions.
 We are committed to creating the best value for money and greatest impact possible with our financial resources in any given year.

-The total income of Aide et Action Southeast Asia & China in 2017 was 2.4 million USD.
-Most of our income in the 2018 financial year came from individual donors (sponsors and philanthropists) and institutional donors.
+The total income of Aide et Action Southeast Asia & China in 2020 was 1,696,487 USD.
+Most of our income in the 2020 financial year came from individual donors (sponsors and philanthropists) and institutional donors.
 We deeply appreciate the generosity and ongoing dedication to our work by these key supporters.
+Read more in our International Annual Activity Report 2020.

 Pooling of Resources

-Solidarity between all its members worldwide, is a founding principle of Aide et Action International, and also applies to its financial resources.
+Solidarity between all our members worldwide is a founding principle of Aide et Action International, and also applies to our financial resources.
 Aide et Action Internationals pools the financial resources raised across the network.

 With the exception of funds allocated to specific projects by donors, these resources are then assigned to projects and regions in accordance with the program priorities identified.